-The Department of Anthropology maintains well-equipped conservation laboratories, a collection processing laboratory, a section for scientific illustration, and a public information outreach office.
+The Department of Anthropology maintains well-equipped conservation laboratories, a collection processing laboratory, and a section for scientific illustration.
 The Department has advanced x-ray equipment including a Siemens Somatom CT scanner.
 The CT scanner is used extensively to study objects in a nondestructive and noninvasive manner.
 Recently studied objects and specimens include human skeletal remains, mummies, ethnographic objects, forensic objects, and archaeological items.
 The CT scanner is available to other departments and organizations within the Smithsonian and collaborations related to scanner use include institutions worldwide.
-Fieldwork equipment includes Ashtec/Magellan GPS (Global Positioning System), Topcom electronic total station, and Geonics electromagnetic equipment.
+Fieldwork equipment includes Ashtec/Magellan GPS (Global Positioning Sys-tem), Topcom electronic total station, and Geonics electromagnetic equipment.
 Use of the CT scanner and surveying equipment may be offered to researchers and advanced students when available.